nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

     The ones you see people using with mirrorless cameras are "C-mount", which are the same thread but 17.526mm focal plane distance.

-[^cmount]: C-mount lenses can mount on a CS-mount camera using a 5mm
-    spacer (see above), but not vice-versa.

 The other two rings are a bit weirder.
 The front ring is labelled "N &larr;&rarr; &infin;" suggesting this is focus from near to infinity and the rear one